Tint control

-Because the NTSC color television standard relies on the absolute phase of the color information, color errors occur when the phase of the video signal is altered between source and receiver, or due to non linearities in electronics.
-To correct for phase errors, a tint control is provided on NTSC television sets, which allows the user to manually adjust the phase relationship between the color information in the video and the reference for decoding the color information, known as the "color burst", so that correct colors may be displayed.
+Controls on a National Pana-Color television set including a "Tint" adjustment.

+A tint control (sometimes labelled as hue) is provided on some color television sets- primarily those designed for the NTSC broadcast standard- in order to compensate for reception errors and other issues with NTSC that can cause hue shifts and inaccurate color display.

+As the PAL and SECAM broadcast systems were designed to overcome this problem, TV sets sold in countries that use them generally neither require nor traditionally include the tint control.

+Usage and effect

 The tint control is normally set by sight to create satisfactory skin tones in a picture.
 The range of adjustment typically allows these colors to be adjusted from a green to a magenta tint.
 Television sets produced in recent decades typically include a (sometimes non-defeatable) distortion of the color decoding spectrum, to minimize the visual effects of phase error and lessen the need to adjust the tint control.

+An approximate simulation of the effects of hue shift on a skin tones and other colours.

 On broadcast equipment, such as timebase correctors and studio monitors, this control is typically marked "phase," as it adjusts the phase of the color signal with respect to the color burst signal.